 Free one-on-one consultations are available today.

 For as long as there's gold on this earth, it's not too late to open your own Self-Directed Precious Metals IRA.
 U.S. Money Reserve's Gold Standard Precious Metals IRA program combines the traditional protection of gold and silver with the modern convenience of an IRA.
 Though the rules surrounding retirement accounts and gold IRAs may seem murky, the experienced Account Executives at U.S. Money Reserve can help clear things up.
 Whether you have an existing IRA or 401(k) account, we can help you transfer or roll it into gold or silver.
-And if you don't have an IRA, we'll walk you through the simple setup process.
+And if you don't have an IRA, we'll walk you through the simple setup process and your options for IRA-eligible precious metals.
 Call 1-844-307-1589 to consult with one of our knowledgeable IRA Account Executives today!